PAPERZILLA

 Research updates are scattered everywhere

-New papers do not arrive in one clean stream.
-They appear across preprint servers, journal alerts, Google Scholar alerts, newsletters, lab updates, and topic-specific services.
-Some papers are essential.
+New research data does not arrive in one clean stream.
+Papers appear across preprint servers, datasets live in separate archives, software changes in repositories, patents surface elsewhere, and alerts arrive by email.
+Some updates are essential.
 Most are noise.

 The more specific your research interest, the harder it becomes to maintain a feed that is broad enough to discover surprises but focused enough to be useful.